Signs of alcoholism you won't want to ignore

 - The drinking during the day is now starting in the morning to 'help you recover' from your binge the previous day.

-If you're not ready to see your doctor yet, do yourself a favour and at least discuss your problem confidentially with one of the experts on my page.
+If you're not ready to see your doctor yet, I would really encourage you to at least talk to one of my online experts - in strict confidence.

 Is your partner drinking too much?